Wednesday, August 31, 2016

 You won't be shocked to hear that this is one seriously addictive platformer and I loved it.
 Yup, it's almost perfect and a genuine pleasure to play because it's so much fun and I really cannot think of something negative to say.
 Okay, okay, that difficulty in later levels is really tough but something weirdly reminiscent of games from the era.

-Grab yourself either the floppy disk or a version to install onto a hard drive/Ultrasatan thanks to Peter over on 8BitChip.
+Grab yourself either the floppy disk or a version to install onto a hard drive/Ultrasatan thanks to 8BitChip.
 For those who wanna flick through directly to the later levels then you will enjoy these codes.
 On the menu screen, press and hold down the desired keys before pressing fire to begin:

 -> Sand Land......(part 1) = S + 1